neurodebian/neurodebian/sphinx/vm.rst

   .. container:: expandinstructions

      Click on an item to expand it

+  7.8.0 -- 2 Feb 2015
+    * VM appliance based on the updated wheezy point release 7.8.0.
+      Should resolve problems with upgrades of the guest additions.

   7.4.20140423 -- 24 Apr 2014
     * VM appliance based on the updated wheezy point release 7.4.